 Do you work with brands for sponsored posts and campaigns?

 Yep!
 I am happy to promote brands and products that I like on Pinch of Yum.
-We are represented by Sway, and if you are a brand looking for partnership, you can email me directly or you can get in touch with a Sway representative at email@example.com.
+If you are a brand looking for partnership, you can fill out our contact form and it will go directly to our office manager, Jenna.

 Are you on Pinterest?